 Handguard (Tsuba) with Openwork Design

 This is antique handguard (tsuba) is made of forged iron.
 It was mounted on a short sword (wakizashi).
 It was by the very prolific Shōami School sometime during the late Edo Period circa the late 18th to mid-19th centuries.
-The positive openwork design (ji-sukashi) is that of a Paulownia flower (Kiri-hana) and vines.
+The positive openwork design (ji-sukashi) is that of a Paulownia leaves (kiri) and vines.
 The sun is represented stylistically as crossbars in the upper right portion of the handguard.
 One of the accessory holes is nicely plugged with polished pieces of the copper-gold alloy (shakudō).

 The handguard measures 6.8 cm (2.7 inches) wide by 7.1 cm (2.8 inches) high.
 It is 6.1 mm (0.2 inches) thick at the rim and is of uniform thickness throughout.
-The condition is excellent for its age and would be great for mounting on a antique Japanese sword or a good starter piece for a Japanese sword fittings collection.
+The condition is excellent for its age and would be great for mounting on an antique Japanese sword or a good starter piece for a Japanese sword fittings collection.

 Return and Refund Policy

 Returns are accepted during a three-day inspection period starting upon acceptance of the item with a 10% restocking fee of the original purchase price.
 Items wanting to be returned after this three-day inspection period can be purchased back at a discounted price at the discretion of the management of Rain Dragon Art and Antiques, LLC.